-Doctors now recommend against doing a urine test to check for a UTI, unless patients have typical, bothersome, typical UTI symptoms.
+Doctors now recommend against doing a urine test to check for a UTI, unless patients have typical, bothersome UTI symptoms.
 This is to avoid the excessive use of antibiotics to treat infection, which can lead to antibiotic resistance.

 Antibiotics are the first choice of treatment for UTIs.
 Mild UTIs often clear up in only a few days with the right antibiotic.

-However, depending on the person’s age and health, and the severity of the infection, treatment for a UTI may take several weeks and a longer course of antibiotics.
+However, depending on the person’s age and health plus the severity of the infection, treatment for a UTI may take several weeks and a longer course of antibiotics.
 In more severe cases, older adults may need to be hospitalized to receive IV antibiotics.

 If your loved one has symptoms of a UTI, it’s important to make an appointment with their doctor right away.
 If symptoms are severe, call the doctor immediately to determine whether a trip to the emergency room is necessary.

-Older adults can help prevent UTIs by drinking plenty of fluids to flush the bacteria from their systems, says Forciea.
+Older adults can help prevent UTIs by drinking plenty of fluids to flush the bacteria from their systems, Forciea says.
 She recommends older adults drink four to six 8-ounce glasses of water a day.
-Drinking cranberry juice or taking cranberry tablets can also make urine less inviting for bacteria, Forciea says.
+Forciea further notes that drinking cranberry juice or taking cranberry tablets also can make urine less inviting for bacteria.

-Women can also use these strategies to help prevent UTIs:
+Use these strategies to help prevent UTIs in elderly women:

 If your loved one has frequent UTIs or other challenges that require help with daily tasks, consider talking to one of our Senior Living Advisors about home care or senior living options that can improve their quality of life.